Welcome To European Veterans Fencing

 From its tentative beginning in 1991 the European Veterans Fencing movement has gone from strength to strength.
 European Team Championships are held in even numbered years and individual Championships in odd numbered years.
 These championships, though hotly contested, are always conducted in the spirit of fair-play and comradeship.
 Many participants are delighted to rediscover old friendships and make new acquaintances during the events.

-Following the success of Veterans Fencing in Europe it has now spread worldwide with FIE World Veterans Fencing Championships being held every year.
+Following the success of Veterans Fencing in Europe it has now spread worldwide with FIE World Veterans Fencing Championships being held every year and the standard of fencing becoming higher and more contested.

-The success of our Veterans movement demonstrates Fencing’s “Sport for Life” ethic.
+The success of our Veterans movement demonstrates Fencing's "Sport for Life" ethic and the very positive outcomes this has for older athletes.

 We are Fencers - We are Veterans - We are Europeans- We are Friends